als244/ml_dataflow/README.md

 ----

 - The goal is for streams/command queues to be a first-class citizen.
 This is the major distinction between this 'framework' and others.
-While streams can be employed through PyTorch, the actual mechanisms for doing so are mostly hidden; expressing desired behavior is non-intuitive, and unclear if the program is actually behaving in inteded manner.
-Instead of having streams be an additional 'add-on', they are fundamental to this framework and explicity required for every operation or data-transfer.
+    - While streams can be employed through PyTorch, the actual mechanisms for doing so are mostly opaque and handled via a non-intuitive Python context; expressing desired behavior is challenging, and it is even unclear if the program is actually behaving in inteded manner.
+    - Instead of having streams be an additional 'add-on', they are fundamental to this framework and explicity required for every operation or data-transfer.

 - There will be an initial collection of default behaviors (backend implementions, operation interfaces, backend operation implementations, model definitnions, orchestration and communication management).
     - However, the intentition is to allow for plug-and-play customizations to the base set of functionality.
 Any new research innovations (whether it be new operations or compositions, improved backend kernels, novel hardware backends, different communication schemes, etc.) can be integrated at its corresponding level of the stack while keeping the other components fixed.